 In football it’s a perfectly normal thing to win and lose against the exact same opponent during the same season.
 Even a highly consistent teams like FC Barcelona only manages to win both matches against the same opponent in 2/3 of the cases.

 |Inconsistent: Lost one, drew one||0||2|

 What causes inconsistency in real football?
-It’s difficult to pinpoint one reason, but broadly speaking, the entire setup around a football match (a ball, a grass pitch, weather, 22 humans, few goals etc.) forms the perfect conditions for some highly unpredictable events to unfold.
+It’s difficult to pinpoint one reason, but broadly speaking, the entire setup around a football match (a ball, a grass pitch, weather, 22 humans, few goals etc.) creates the perfect conditions for some highly unpredictable events to unfold.
 Although FIFA is a computer game, many of the same ingredients are present there as well.
-The primary difference between FIFA and real football in this respect is perhaps that FIFA’s goal frequency is significantly higher, meaning that you more easily win or lose by a large margins.
+The primary difference between FIFA and real football in this respect is perhaps that FIFA’s goal frequency is significantly higher, meaning that you more easily win or lose by a large margin.

 Hence, there definitely are other possible reasons for the inconsistencies experienced by Teixeira.

 Another problem with Teixeira’s argument is the lack of a coherent causal theory.
-Teixeira concludes that EA makes you lose on purpose, but he fails to explain what their rationale could be.
+Teixeira concludes that EA makes you lose on purpose, but he fails to explain what EA’s rationale could be.
 The closest we get to a rationale are the two quotes below: